eccenca/DataspaceConnector/QUIDE_GUIDE_BROKER_CONNECTION.md

-# Quick Guide - Broker Connection
+# Broker Connection Quick Guide

 In this page we breake down the International Data Space (IDS) infrastructure and modus operandi.
 This document is structured as follows.